ks47/Browser/README.md

 ``` $ python3 browser.py ```

-Once execute the above command, the following window will open up:
+Once you execute the above command, the following window will open up:

 ![alt text](B0F4E8B8-6A44-4AD3-85B9-E03A1D1CEF4A_1_201_a.jpeg "My Browser")